The world's first demonstration of the high-efficiency hydrogen liquefaction by magnetic refrigeration

 In the experiment, hydrogen gas evaporated in a liquid hydrogen vessel, as shown in the figure below, was liquefied by using magnetic refrigeration.
 Gadolinium gallium garnet (GGG: Gd3Ga5O12) was selected as a magnetic material.
 The magnetic refrigerator maimly consists of a superconducting pulse magnet (the maximum field of 5 Tesla and the maximum magnetization/demagnetization sweep rate of 0.36 T/s), a Gifford-McMahon type refrigerator (UCR31W made by MHI) as a heat rejection source (Th = 25 K), and a heat pipe as a heat absorption switch for hydrogen liquefaction (Tl = 20.3 K) [8, 9].
 In the thermal design of the high-performance heat pipe, the Nusselt eq. was applied to evaluate the condensing heat-transfer coefficient of hydrogen as described in "Hydrogen condensation and liquefaction".

-The temperature-entropy diagram of magnetic material (GGG) obtained in the hydrogen liquefaction experiment at 0.35 T/s, the reversed Carnot cycle, and the calculation results using a simulation model are shown in the figure below.
+The temperature-entropy diagram of magnetic material (GGG) obtained in the hydrogen liquefaction experiment at 0.35 T/s, the reversed Carnot cycle, and the calculation results using a simulation model are illustrated in the figure below.
 The reasons the ideal reversed Carnot cycle indicated as a rectangle cannot be realized are the insufficient heat-transfer performance of the heat absorption and heat rejection switches, and the influence of uncondensed hydrogen gas (continuously evaporating in the liquid hydrogen vessel) around the magnetic material.

 The achievement of 37% for the %Carnot efficiency in a small-scale liquefaction experiment (3.55 g/h or 50 cc/h) demonstrates the high efficiency of this method.

 The world’s first high-efficiency hydrogen liquefaction by the magnetic refrigeration is also demonstrated [8, 9].

 The details of the study and experimental results are given on "Web site" below.